flowtoolz/flowtoolz.github.io/_posts/2018-03-17-swift-observer.md

 I also got obsessed with callback mechanisms in general and in Swift.
 As a method of exploring and learning, I wrote three fundamental primitives for reactive swift programming, which are solid, simple, sufficient and sweet for my own taste.
 They also compensate for what I didn't like about common implementations.

-I guess I aimed at usability, readability, simplicity, safety and flexibility: [Checkout SwiftObserver on Github](github.com/flowtoolz/flowtoolz.git/tree/master/Code/swift/SwiftObserver/).
+I guess I aimed at usability, readability, simplicity, safety and flexibility: [Checkout SwiftObserver on Github](https://github.com/flowtoolz/Flowtoolz/tree/master/Code/swift/SwiftObserver/).
 It's a foundational, flexible, non-intrusive, "use and forget" tool for reactive programming with observable variables and observable objects.

 What follows is basically the github readme, highlighting benefits and use.

-## Keep it Simple Sweety
+## Keep It Simple Sweety

 * No need to learn a bunch of concepts or types.
 Observers observe objects and variables.<br>That's it.
 * Just readable code: